isabella232/gimp-book-painting/parametric-brushes.md

 Date: 2018 June

 <figure><img src="parametric-brushes.assets/parametric-brushes-personaggio-bizarro.jpg">
-<figcaption>A fast sample made in 2013 by Americo Gobbo with Dry Media paint and parametric brushes.</figcaption>
+<figcaption><br>A fast sample made in 2013 by Americo Gobbo with Dry Media paint and parametric brushes.</figcaption>
 </figure>

 ## Which is better as classical brush, the parametric or a raster brush?